Koredotcom/docs/docs/xo/automation/intelligence/event-handling.md

   <tr>
    <td>End of Conversation
    </td>
-   <td>On reaching the end of conversation. <a href="https://developer.kore.ai/docs/bots/bot-intelligence/event-based-bot-actions/#End_of_Conversation">See details below</a>.
+   <td>On reaching the end of conversation. <a href="https://docsinternal-kore.github.io/docs/xo/automation/intelligence/event-handling/#end-of-conversation">Learn more</a>.
    </td>
   </tr>
   <tr>